Skip to main content

 Alerts tagged with higher TLP cannot be published to recipient groups that are lower in the TLP hierarchy.

-• Group Type (optional): If you select Public, the recipient group is visible and accessible to all members.
+• (Optional) Group Type: If you select Public, the recipient group is visible and accessible to all members.

 If you select Invite Only, members can only join the recipient group by invitation or an approved request to join.
 The following additional options are available for invite-only groups:

-• Closed Group: Closed group is not visible to members who have not been added to it.
+• Closed Group: A closed group is not visible to members who have not been added to it.
 Members cannot request to join the recipient group.

 • Request to Join Group: The recipient group is visible to all members on the Member Portal.
 Members can request to join the recipient group.

 • Select the checkboxes for features you want to enable for the recipient group.
-The features include access to Knowledge Base, intel reports, Messenger, Doc Library, survey, Member Directory, RFI, Threat Defender Library (content viewing and creation) and Collaboration (content viewing and editing).
+The features include access to Knowledge Base, intel reports, Messenger, Doc Library, Survey, Member Directory, RFI, Threat Defender Library (content viewing and creation), Organization Directory, and Collaboration (content viewing and editing).
+To select these features, ensure they are enabled in Configurations.
+For more information, see Configure CSAP Features.

 Note

-• Auto-publish Cyware advisory alerts to this group (optional): Select the checkbox to automatically deliver Cyware advisory alerts from selected alert tags.
+• (Optional) Auto-publish Cyware advisory alerts to this group: Select the checkbox to automatically deliver Cyware advisory alerts from selected alert tags.
 By default, this checkbox is clear.
 After selecting this checkbox, you see the following options:

-• Alert Tags (optional): Add multiple tags and categories for receiving alerts.
+• (Optional) Alert Tags: Add multiple tags and categories to receive alerts.

 • Auto-publish Type: Select if the Cyware advisory alerts are sent with or without notifications.

-• Auto-publish alerts without notification: Members will not receive not receive any notifications for the alerts.
+• Auto-publish alerts without notification: Members will not receive any notifications for the alerts.

 • Auto-publish alerts with notification: Alerts published by Cyware with push notification enabled will be delivered to members with both mobile app and email notifications.